tigrisdata/mcp-oidc-provider/README.md

 npm install mcp-oidc-provider keyv openid-client
 ```

-## Generating JWKS
+## JWKS (Signing Keys)

+JWKS (JSON Web Key Set) contains the keys used to sign access tokens.

+**For development:** No configuration needed.
+The package auto-generates keys on startup.
+Note that tokens become invalid after server restart.

-For production, generate and persist signing keys:
+**For production:** Generate and persist signing keys:

 ```bash
 npx mcp-oidc-provider --pretty
 ```

 Store the output securely and provide it via the `jwks` option or `JWKS` environment variable.
+This ensures:
+- Tokens remain valid across server restarts
+- All instances in a distributed deployment use the same keys

 ## Quick Start